Wait! We think you’re in the US - Lovehoney.com is a better site for you.Shop there and get 10% off!Go to Lovehoney.com

 Commonly misspelled as Ben Wah balls and also known as jiggle balls by the new generation of fans, these are more like a sex toy than a sexual health tool.

 There are two types of Ben Wa balls - those with weights that roll around inside (like Chinese stress balls you play with), and those that are solid.
 They also come in a wide range of sizes with some being small enough to wear during penetration.

 Those containing weights are every bit as pleasurable as wearing kegel exercisers but because of their lighter weight and spherical shape they’re easier to wear for longer periods of time.
-The Oriental Ben Wa Jiggle Balls (£3.00) are a great example of Ben Wa balls designed for pleasure.
+The Lovehoney BASICS Silver Jiggle Balls (£8.99) are a great example of Ben Wa balls designed for pleasure.

 If you want to try vibrating balls publicly then check out remote controlled love eggs.
-The Lovehoney 10 Function Remote Control Dream Love Egg (£20.00) is a singular ovular ball that sits against the G-spot.
-The remote control functionality makes Dream Egg ideal for playing with your partner, just hand over the remote and enjoy the exquisite torture that is spontaneous sexual stimulation at their whim.
+The Lovehoney Thrill Seeker Remote Control Vibrating Love Egg (£32.99) is a singular ovoid ball that sits against the G-spot.
+The remote control functionality makes the Thrill Seeker egg ideal for playing with your partner; just hand over the remote and enjoy the exquisite torture that is spontaneous sexual stimulation at their whim.

 Need more help?

 You can Contact Customer Care, who will be able to help you find the perfect kegel exercisers.
-You can send an email any time, and telephone or live chat to an experienced advisor from 8am-10pm Monday-Friday and 8am-4pm Saturday.
+You can email, telephone or live chat to an experienced advisor 24 hours a day, 7 days a week.